-The first solution is OK, when you are creating Ad-Hoc scripts - like invoking GC on the server.
+The first solution is OK, when you are creating Ad-Hoc scripts - like invoking GC on the server, you can use the "trace" command to get more information in case of failure.

 But if you want well types commands with completors etc. then you need to implement a real command that will invoke your script.